A baby rabbit

 **When you return to class, you might want to give students the opportunity to use watercolors to enhance their sketches, as Beatrix Potter did.
 See the Extending the Lesson section of this lesson plan for ideas about setting up learning centers for this part of the lesson.

 **If possible, when reading about Potter's artwork, view some examples of her drawings of plants, animals, and insects.
-Follow the third set of links listed under Preparing to Teach this Lesson.
 This exercise will work best if you have a computer and a digital projector, but if your students use laptops they can view the pictures on their own.
 Your other option is to download and print out several images on a color printer and have them transferred, in color, to overhead transparency sheets.

 Then, have the students read the following stories on their own or in small groups and ask them to complete the story chart for these stories: